02 Jan Workplace culture affects employee health

 - Workers who do not work in an open, trusting environment had greater odds of having high blood pressure, high cholesterol and diabetes.

-- Workers in mistrustful environments also were more likely to be current smokers, have a poor diet and be obese.
+- Workers in mistrustful environments also were more likely to be current smokers, have a poor diet and suffer from obesity.

 - Women who work in mistrustful environments had greater odds of low physical activity.